 \section{Observations}

-L1527 observations with JWST were obtained with the Mid-Infrared Instrument / Medium Resolution Spectrometer \citep[MIRI/MRS;][]{rieke15,wright23,argyriou23}.
+L1527 observations with JWST were obtained with the Mid-Infrared Instrument/Medium Resolution Spectrometer \citep[MIRI/MRS;][]{rieke15,wright23,argyriou23}.
 The observations were part of a larger program called ``JWST Observations of Young protoStars (JOYS)'' \citep[PID1290;][]{dishoeck25}.
-The JOYS program observes a total of about 20 low to high-mass star-forming cores.
+The JOYS program observes a total of about 20 low- to high-mass star-forming cores.
 The MIRI/MRS instrument does simultaneous spatial and spectral observations between wavelengths of $5\,\mu$m to $28\,\mu$m, covering a field of view of up to $\sim$7$''\times 7''$ with a spectral resolving power of $R\approx3500$ to 1500.
-The instrument has 4 IFU channels with 3 grating sub-band settings (Short, Medium, Long).
-A full spectrum coverage requires exposure in each of the 3 sub-bands, resulting in 12 spectral segments.
-MIRI/MRS instrument achieves a PSF FWHM of $\sim$0.2$''$ at $5\,\mu$m to $\sim$1$''$ at $28\,\mu$m, corresponding to a physical scale of $\sim$30\,au to $\sim$130\,au at a distance of 140\,pc, thereby providing coverage to the innermost region of L1527.
+The instrument has four IFU channels with three grating sub-band settings (short, medium, and long).
+A full spectrum coverage requires exposure in each of the three sub-bands, resulting in 12 spectral segments.
+MIRI/MRS achieves a point spread function (PSF) full width at half maximum (FWHM) of $\sim$0.2$''$ at $5\,\mu$m to $\sim$1$''$ at $28\,\mu$m, corresponding to a physical scale of $\sim$30\,au to $\sim$130\,au at a distance of 140\,pc, thereby providing coverage to the innermost region of L1527.

-The science observations were carried out on March 4th, 2023 as part of Cycle 1 JOYS guaranteed time observations.
+Science observations were carried out on March 4, 2023, as part of Cycle 1 JOYS guaranteed time observations.
 The target position was centered on coordinates 4$^{\rm{h}}39^{\rm{m}}53^{\rm{s}}.955$ +26${^\circ}$03\arcmin09\farcs56 (J2000).
-This pointing is slightly offset from the protostar center (4$^{\rm{h}}39^{\rm{m}}53^{\rm{s}}.87$ +26${^\circ}$03\arcmin09\farcs58) on purpose to cover a larger portion of the brighter eastern outflow lobe, but also still observing some part of the western lobe.
+This pointing was slightly offset from the protostar center (4$^{\rm{h}}39^{\rm{m}}53^{\rm{s}}.87$ +26${^\circ}$03\arcmin09\farcs58) to cover more of the brighter eastern outflow lobe while still observing part of the western lobe.
 The data were acquired using FAST1 readout mode with 180 groups of one integration per sub-band.
-The integration time per sub-band was 1000\,s, which resulted in total integration time of 3000\,s to obtain the full spectrum.
+The integration time per sub-band was 1000\,s, which resulted in a total integration time of 3000\,s to obtain the full spectrum.
 A two-point dither pattern was implemented to cover the extended morphology of the target.
-Additionally, a dedicated background field was observed with no dithering and having the same target integration time.
+Additionally, a dedicated background field was observed with no dithering and with the same target integration time.